 Seventh, the Employee Net Promoter Score cannot measure Employee Engagement.

-The ENPS measures the number of promoters and detractors but fails to take into account the passives that neither like the company nor dislike it and misses the opportunity to find out why these employees behave like this.
+The ENPS measures the number of promoters and detractors.
+But fails to take into account the passives that neither like the company nor dislike it.
+And misses the opportunity to find out why these employees behave like this.

 Employee satisfaction or happiness is not a one-time business.
-Employee satisfaction and employee engagement are the two pillars of an organization on which the success of the organization depends.
+Moreover, Employee satisfaction and employee engagement are the two pillars of an organization on which the success of the organization depends.
 Employers need to keep a track of how satisfied their employees are regularly.
 They need to conduct surveys like the ENPS quarterly so that they can collect valuable feedback from their employees without bothering them too much.